open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/quick-start/_index.md

 ```

 Remember that the cluster named "hub" will be the multi-cluster control plane
-of your OCM environment, and "cluster1" is supposed to be the cluster controlled
+of your OCM environment, and "cluster1" is supposed to be the managed cluster
-by "hub".
+controlled by "hub".

 ### Prepare terminal environment